Prometheus (2012) | Fair or Foul

 Plot

 Peter Weyland (Guy Pearce) of the infamous Weyland/Yutani corporation from the previous Alien films has selected a small group of scientists and experts for a very special space mission.
-They range from archeology, to geology, to entomology, etc. It’s that common scenario in movies in which a government or corporation needs the best specialists in their field to do something of paramount importance.
+Their fields of expertise range from archeology, to geology, to entomology, etc. It’s that common scenario in movies in which a government or corporation needs the best specialists in their field to do something of paramount importance.
 What does Weyland need with this particular group of individuals?
 Well, thanks to the efforts of the unbelievably attractive archeologists Charlie Holloway (Logan Marshall-Green) & Elizabeth Shaw (Noomi Rapace), a star map has been discovered in various ancient cave paintings and carvings that points out the location of a planet in a distant part of the galaxy.
 They and Weyland believe that this planet will hold the secrets of the origins of the human race, particularly because the cave paintings indicate there was a race of “engineers” who were responsible for our creation.
-So this select group of specialists is sent on an expedition aboard the ship called “Prometheus” to the planet to uncover its secrets.
+So, this select group of specialists is sent on an expedition aboard the ship called “Prometheus” to the planet to uncover its secrets.
 Upon arriving, they discover a long-abandoned underground facility/vessel, filled with mysteries.
 However, as you would expect from a horror film, they find more than they bargained for.

 Fair: Cinematography & Most Effects